 Our editors have independently selected the items featured in this article because we think they’re worth knowing about.
 Shop TODAY has affiliate relationships so we may get a small share of the revenue if you buy something through our links.

-But we had other questions as well, like the secret to creating the perfect ponytail to get your hair off your neck.
-But sometimes, nailing a quick pony requires more time in front of the mirror than curling or styling your hair.
-Ever been there?
-Appleton has a solution for that, too.
-Which makes sense, since he works with ponytail princess Ariana Grande.
+We had other questions as well, like the secret to creating the perfect ponytail to get your hair off your neck.
+Appleton also has a solution for that, which makes sense since he works with ponytail princess Ariana Grande.

-The key is in the proper ponytail holder.
-Appleton is behind this particularly buzzworthy look that Jennifer Lopez has been known to rock, so he's an expert.
-And he swears by the affordable brand called Blax.
+The key is in the proper ponytail holder, and Appleton swears by an affordable brand called Blax.

 "They're almost like rubber and they grip on the hair," Appleton said.